 Resilience is the ability to bounce back quickly from an adverse situation.
-A community is resilient when it is able to effectively to prepare for and recover from difficult situations.
-Some significant current challenges facing Minnesota communities relate to extreme weather and other impacts which appear to be related to climate change.
+A community is resilient when it is able to effectively to prepare for, recover from, and thrive after difficult situations.
+Some of the significant current challenges facing Minnesota communities relate to extreme weather and other impacts of our changing climate.

 A community’s assets help to increase its resilience.
 These assets represent a strength of a community.
-Creating assets for climate resilience may be straightforward (such as planting trees) or less direct (such as creating phone trees to check in on vulnerable neighbors).
+Creating assets for climate resilience may be straightforward (such as planting trees in yards and boulevards) or less direct (such as creating phone trees to check in on vulnerable neighbors).

 - provide places where people gather and recognize neighbors

 - offer safe and durable shelter to withstand extreme weather